LosAngelesController/4118/README.md

 You're mostly free to use this for whatever you want!
 However, There are a few exceptions and things to note:

-- If you plan on using the map publicly, please attribute "Kenneth Mejia For LA City Controller" in a clearly stated manner on the map.
+- If you plan on using the map publicly, please attribute "Kenneth Mejia, LA City Controller" in a clearly stated manner on the map.
 - If you would like an exception on a case-by-case basis to this, please contact kyler@mejiaforcontroller.com
 - If your additions to this map are public, you must maintain the same Tethics on your project and ensure your code is Open-Source.